-The Netherlands-Burundi cooperation is captured in a Memorandum of Understanding, signed in 2009.
-This MoU serves as a framework for Netherlands-Burundi Security Sector Development programme (which includes 3 pillars: Ministry of Public Security, Ministry of Defence and Security Sector Governance) for a period of eight years (2009-2017).
-This period is divided into four phases, each lasting two years.
-A strategic plan is developed for each phase.
-The programme is currently concluding Phase II, with Phases III/IV officially commencing mid-2014.
+The Netherlands-Burundi cooperation was captured in a Memorandum of Understanding, signed in 2009.
+This MoU served as a framework for Netherlands-Burundi Security Sector Development programme (which included 3 pillars: Ministry of Public Security, Ministry of Defence and Security Sector Governance) for a period of eight years (2009-2017).
+This period was divided into four phases, each lasting two years.
+A strategic plan was developed for each phase.

-The objective of this mandate is to carry out an evaluation of the Burundi SSD programme Phase II and formulate recommendations for the preparation of the next phases.
+The objective of this mandate was to carry out an evaluation of the Burundi SSD programme Phase II and formulate recommendations for the preparation of the next phases.

 - Evaluate the relevance of the Phase II objectives and the activities implemented to reach those objectives, from an SSD perspective and within the Burundi context.

 - Evaluate the impact of Phase II activities with regard to the principles of SSR.
 Formulate recommendations to improve the relevance and design of Phase III objectives, activities, including measurable indicators.

 - Evaluate the process of the Defence review (taking into account the recent study on the Defence review commissioned by the DSS).